wbchristerson/Cache_Package_WC/README.md

 ## Downloading

+The package is available on PyPI.
 If you have the Python package manager `pip`, the package can be installed at the terminal with the following command:

 ```pip install caches_WC```